voximplant/ui-kit-for-vuejs/README.md

 - Screen sharing
 - Several video layouts

-## Why should I choose this UI kit
+## Why should I choose this voice & video app

-Voximplant UI kit for Vue.js is a great choice for your business, because:
+Voximplant voice & video app for Vue.js is a great choice for your business, because:

 - The Vue.js framework makes it easy to build
 - Effector.js enables you to leverage any other framework